pajicadvance/cherry-on-top/README.md

 Makes it possible to apply Mending to a bow enchanted with Infinity and vice versa.

+### Soul Speed doesn't damage boots

+Removes the durability damage taken from using Soul Speed.

 ### Play bow drawing sounds

 Makes the bow play a bow drawing sound when being drawn by players or mobs.
 Makes dealing with skeletons easier since you can now hear them drawing the bow before they shoot.